An overview of the treatment process can serve as a roadmap to help navigate the entire recovery process.

 After intensive rehab services, whether outpatient or residential, a recovering addict can begin the aftercare or ongoing care phase of treatment.
 Numerous treatment centers offer aftercare programs (residential or outpatient) as part of the tailored treatment program for the patient.
 In this way, the aftercare program serves as an extension of the initial drug treatment program.

 As Everything Addiction explains, recovery does not end when professional treatment stops.
 For those recovering people who do not join a residential or aftercare program, a treatment professional can help a graduating rehab client to design a patchwork of local services aimed at supporting recovery.
-In addition to 12-Step meetings, some of the most common forms of aftercare include:

 - Residence in a sober living facility